 My absolute favourite part of Sevilla, and a hidden gem.
 In comparison to the other attractions of Sevilla, when you arrive at this one the chances are you won’t have to queue.
 And you probably won’t have to wait at all to go in.
 It’s a little bit of a walk away from the city centre, but if you can afford to put time in your itinerary aside for something, make it this.

 You’ll be in a great company throughout history, with previous visitors including Grace Kelly, Jackie Kennedy, and Queen Victoria.
-Most tours also include use of an audio guide, which will tell you all about the history of the palace, the people who lived here, and all the secrets of the courtyards, gardens, and majestic rooms.
+Most tours also include use of an audio guide.
+These will tell you all about the history of the palace, the people who lived here, and all the secrets of the courtyards, gardens, and majestic rooms.

 Get lost in the streets of Santa Cruz